 Required CPP Contributions

-For 2019, the $3,500 basic exemption rate stays the same, while other factors change.
-For instance, the percentage of required contributions jumps to 5.10% for workers and 10.2% for self-employed business owners.
-For both, maximum annual pensionable earnings increase to $57,500 and maximum contributory earnings rise to $53,900.
+Under 2019 rules, there is a $3,500 basic exemption rate.The percentage of required contributions are 5.10% for workers and 10.2% for self-employed business owners.
+For both, maximum annual pensionable earnings are $57,500 and maximum contributory earnings are $53,900.
 This means workers and employers each have a maximum contributor earnings responsibility of $2,748.90 and self-employed individuals have a maximum annual contribution of $5,497.80.

 Self-Employed in Quebec

 Self-employed people in Quebec pay into the QPP instead of the CPP.
-The plans have similar requirements, but the QPP rate for contributions sits at 10.80% in 2018 with maximum pensionable earnings of $55,900.
-There are a few QPP changes in 2019 for the additional plan, which enhances the base plan.
+The plans have similar requirements, but the QPP rate for contributions sits at 10.80% in 2020 with maximum pensionable earnings of $58,700.

 While Canada helps with a portion of your retirement planning, the CPP and QPP only go so far into ensuring you have enough money for your retirement.
 QuickBooks Self-Employed accounting app helps freelancers, contractors, and sole proprietors track manage their business on the go.
 Download the app.